paneidos/laravel-tagged-cache/README.md

         ],
         // ...
     ],
-]
+];
 ```

 # Compatibility

-Currently works with Laravel 5.6, 5.7 and 5.8.
+Currently works with Laravel 5.6 and higher.
 The backend can be any store with support for tags.
 Note: the file store does *not* support tags.

 # Development